SatelCreative/spylib/docs/index.md

 The default URL is at `127.0.0.1:8000`.

-## Maintenance
+## For package maintainers

-We use [poetry](https://python-poetry.org/) to manage the dependencies and [flit](https://flit.readthedocs.io/en/latest/index.html) to build and publish to pypi because unlike poetry it allows to set the metadata on pypi such as author or homepage.
+We use [poetry](https://python-poetry.org/) to manage the dependencies and publish to pypi.

 ### How to publish